 - The Race Director’s decision regarding any dispute or disqualification is final.

-ASSISTANCE DURING THE EVENT
+- NO SMOKING IS ALLOWED DURING THE EVENT

-- Littering (including any form of littering)
+- Littering (any form of littering)

 - Deliberately damaging any flora and/or fauna (any form of plant and animal life)

 - Deliberately damaging the terrain (veld, tracks, roads, rivers, riverbeds, etc.)